 Everybody gets a headache every now and then, and usually they’re nothing to worry about.
 If you’re having headaches more than once a week, however, it might be time to see your optometrist.
 The connection between vision and headaches is real, and it can often reveal the solution to a chronic problem.

 Vision and Headaches

 Headaches are one of the most common ailments in America.
 Most of the time, they’re no big deal.
 Chronic headaches are another issue entirely.
-The World Health Organization estimates that one in twenty adults experience a headache nearly every day.
 If you have chronic headaches, you know they take a toll on you.
 They make work difficult, they make a social life a burden, and they even make it hard to maintain employment and meet other obligations.

 If this sounds familiar, you owe it to yourself to try and find a solution to your headache issues.
 The good news is that for the vast majority of chronic headache sufferers, a primary care physician is able to provide the care they need.
 However, if your doctor can’t pinpoint the issue, they may call in an optometrist for a second opinion.
 This is because vision and headaches are closely linked.
 If more serious problems are ruled out, ask your optometrist about these issues.

 Sometimes, instead of your vision affecting a headache, it can work the other way around.
 Migraines are severe headaches that are typically accompanied by light sensitivity, nausea, and sometimes even dizziness and vertigo.
 One of the most frightening symptoms of migraines can be the “aura,” or the visual disturbances that accompany some migraines.
 These can be floating lights, flashing, or a dimming of vision.
 These effects can last up to an hour or more.